 I first came to Tang Hall SMART as a participant then moved on, becoming a volunteer, and have been a paid member of staff since September 2016.
 I joined the governing board as Director of Music, and Company Secretary August 2017.
-I take responsibility for our accredited pathway with RSL, I co-lead on the delivery of our Youth Music and Kick-Start programmes with Sue, and I lead on the THS Music and Arts Community website - aimed at adults.
-One of my roles is to take responsibility for production and music content, and I run our record label, Musication.
-I am a recording artist in my own right under the name of D.Ni.L and I have released five albums on the Musication label; my sixth is currently being mixed and mastered.
-During the Lock-Down, I have been busy creating a new character for our productions, David, who now has his own twice-weekly show on Facebook and his own YouTube channel: David-THS Live
+I take responsibility for our accredited pathway with RSL, which includes the creation and delivery of music-production-focused units of work to students of all levels, and I co-lead on the delivery of our Kick-Start programmes with Sue.
+One of my roles is to take overall responsibility for production content, and I run our record label, Musication.
+I am a recording artist in my own right under the name of D.Ni.L and I have released six albums on the Musication label; my seventh is currently in progress.
+During the Lock-Down, I created a new character for our productions, David, who now has his own twice-weekly show on Facebook and his own YouTube channel: David-THS Live.

 Before Tang Hall SMART, I worked as an Electronics Engineer and Clock Maker, which included running my own clock and gramophone shop in York from 1989-1997.
 This was followed by a decade or so of doing up broken and old electrical/ mechanical items, buying cheaply, then repairing and selling.
 It was an easy transition from my man-shed, to the electronics workshop at Tang Hall SMART where I am involved in designing and developing prototypes; including especially adapted musical equipment for those with disabilities.
 I lead on our work with young people who are developing their hand-tool skills, as well as electronics/radio sessions.
 When I’m not at work, I spend time inventing, often involving sound waves/magnets/sensors.
 I am interested in (Sue would say obsessed with) amateur radio, and I am a proud Morse Code Examiner.
 I love music too, and play the bass, drums and electric guitar – as well as being interested in computer/ synthesizer generated music, and composition.